AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-1/class-1.md

-# Class One: Hosting Your Landing Pag
+# Class One: Hosting Your Landing Page

 <!-- *A journey of a thousand miles begins with a single step. – Lao Tzu* -->